godopy/godopy/README.md

 (venv) $ godot -e
 ```

-Your Python script is accessible as `bin/simple.gdns` Godot resource.
+Your Python script is now ready to use from Godot, it is called `simple.gdns` inside `bin` folder.

 ...